edalorzo/reactive-learning/README.md

 * If a result is available, the Promise is _fulfilled_.
 * If an error happened, the Promise is _rejected_.

-We can register callbacks to react to promise state changes and to get the result when it is ready or an exception or error when the function fails for any reason.
+We can register callbacks to react to promise state changes.
+The callback can provide the result of the function when the promise is resolved or provides an error when the promise has been rejected.

 ```javascript
 function reverse(word) {